Shivamm09/HRAttritionStudy/README.md

 # HRAttritionStudy

+(presentation of this report is in the pdf file)
 # Business Objective

 To demonstrate the financial and company benefits of using predictive analytics to drive employee retention.